jaredwray/airhorn/README.md

 #### Twilio Sendgrid

-To send emails via Twilio Sendgrid, first update the `TWILIO_SENDGRID_API_KEY` value in `options.ts`.
+To send emails via Twilio Sendgrid, first update the `TWILIO_SENDGRID_API_KEY` value via `AirhornOptions`.
 Then, we can use the same syntax as above to send an email through Twilio Sendgrid:

 ```javascript
 const airhorn = new Airhorn({